hediet/vscode-hediet-power-tools/README.md

 ### Apply Rename

--   Use `"hediet-power-tools.applyRename.enabled": false` to disable this feature.

 Renames identifiers after you already changed them.
 Bound to shift+enter if identifier at cursor has changed.

 This is incredible useful if combined with other multi cursor features.
 Should work for every language that has rename and word highlighting capabilities.